glensco/Simple-Table-Builder/README.md

 Simple-Table-Builder
 ====================

-Simple Class to generate a simple HTML-Table from an array.
+Simple class to generate a simple HTML-Table from an array.

 For more information visit the following link: